ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 6. Add source IP address or FQDN and add source username.
 7. Target Type = Existing system
 8. Sync Type = Direct sync
-9. Add a a target IP address or FQDN.
+9. Add a target IP address or FQDN.
 10. Add a target-friendly name, and add a target username.
 11. Start the migration.